Baltic Sea Tension Could Rise With NATO Expansion

 Almost 1 month after Finland and Sweden submitted their membership applications, NATO (North Atlantic Treaty Organization) formalized, on Wednesday (29.jun.2022), the invitation to the 2 countries to join the group.
 The measure represents an advance in the process although the candidacies still need the approval of the parliaments of the 30 countries of the military alliance.

-At various times, Russian President Vladimir Putin and his government expressed dissatisfaction with NATO’s expansion into neighboring countries.
+At various times, Russian President Vladimir Putin and his government expressed dissatisfaction with the expansion of NATO in neighboring countries.
 Putin even used the issue to justify the start of the invasion of Ukraine on February 24.

 According to the Russian leader, the entry of nations threatens Russia’s security, as the country will be surrounded by NATO not only by land, but also by sea.